ivevv/ivevv/README.md

 Now I'm using it to store personal projects as I learn by myself and with the help of online courses like *Hexlet*.

-In pinned are the projects that I feel resperent my skill set the best.
+In pinned, ordered from most to least recent, are the projects that I feel resperent my skill set the best.

 I've completed a **manual testing** course from *Yandex Practicum*, and my next learning goals are **test automation** and **Unity**.